akobyl/SmartThings_Influx/README.md

 2. Create a new token at [Samsung Personal Access Tokens](https://account.smartthings.com/tokens)
 3. Create a token with permissions to  (devices) list all devices, see all devices, (profiles) see all device profiles, and see locations

+## OpenWeather API Key and City ID

+1. Create/Log in to [OpenWeather](https://openweathermap.org/api)
+2. Create an API key for your account [API keys](https://home.openweathermap.org/api_keys)
+3. Find your city ID in OpenWeather by searching for your weather (note: for USA cities it is `City, US`, not `City, State`).
+The city ID should be in the URL

 ## Docker Deployment

 A `docker-compose.yml` file is provided to set up all the required containers.